5r1kanth/GDPFall24-Group05/README.md

     * **Localized User Interface:** Translate the interface such as menu labels, buttons, form fields into supported languages.
     * **Content Updates:** Plan for continuous updates and maintenance of translations when content or UI changes.
     * **Organizational Structure:** Organize content to allow for easy management of multiple language versions, ensuring that users can switch languages seamlessly.
+    * **Tracking Changes:** Implement a version control system to track content updates across languages.
+This system should help monitor which languages have received updates and which still require translation.

       **Fallback Mechanism:**
        * **Default Language Fallback:** Allow the user to use the content in the default language when user's preferred language is not available.